Baseball Arm Care Stretching Exercises

 The Basics of Arm Care Stretching

-Baseball players lose range of motion throughout the course of a single game and over the course of a season.
+Baseball players lose range of motion throughout a single game and a season.
 This loss of flexibility occurs in the shoulder and elbow muscles.
 Common muscles prone to tightness in baseball players are the rotator cuff, lats, pecs, biceps, and triceps.
 A regular stretching routine, performed 3-5 times per week, helps restore lost range of motion.
-Also, a basic 10-minute stretching routine may improve performance and decrease your risk for an arm injury.
-The stretching exercises presented here are a few baseball players should be familiar with.
+Also, a basic 10-minute stretching routine may improve performance and decrease your risk of an arm injury.
+The stretching exercises presented here are a few that baseball players should be familiar with.

 5 Arm Care Stretching Exercises for Baseball Players